 So, you have the job of running RC this Sunday.
 Thank you!
 Without volunteers like you there would be no sailboat racing.
-We have posted a great deal of important and useful information here to help you.
-Please take the time to read through the links carefully so that you are prepared to run safe and enjoyable races.
+Please take the time to read through all of the information posted here so that you are prepared to run safe and enjoyable races.

 Planning the Work

 - Who is signed up for RC duty?
 View the RC signup sheet on the PRSA website.

 - RC Priorities: Safety of People, Running Races, Rescuing Capsized Boats